 This tendency to misreport on applications and resumes means that employers who hire people without completing thorough background checks might hire unqualified people and be at risk for claims of negligent hiring.

 At iprospectcheck, we conduct education verifications as a part of the background checks we provide to employers in many different industries, including healthcare, transportation, finance, and manufacturing.
-Our education verification services can give you the confidence that your employees are fully qualified for their positions.

-What Is Education Verification in Background Checks?
+What Is Education Verification?

 Employers complete education background checks to verify the certifications, training, and educational histories claimed by candidates and to identify potential misrepresentations.